-It is a good idea to write down your recipes as you mix them so that you can easily recreate your favorite fragrances.
-And label your perfume bottles for easy identification.When mixing your fragrances you should always use glass containers.
-Plastic tends to retain fragrance particles.
-If you are going to mix the blend rather than just swirling a small quantity, then be sure to use a glass rod and not a metal object.
+It is always a good idea to write down your recipes as you mix them so that you can easily recreate your favorite fragrances.
+Also, label your perfume bottles for easy identification.When mixing your scents you should always use glass containers as plastic tends to retain fragrance particles.
+If you are going to mix the blend rather than just swirling a small quantity, then be sure to use a glass rod to mix and not a metal object.

-Each bottle is made of corrosion-resistant glass which makes it thick, smooth and shockproof.
-The amber glass protects essential oils against harmful UV rays to save it from quick vaporization.
+Each bottle is made from corrosion-resistant glass which makes it thick, smooth and shockproof.
+The amber colored glass protects essential oils against harmful UV rays saves it from quick vaporization.

-The roll balls are made of stainless steel and fit tightly to prevent leakage.
-Leakage is further prevented by the screw on plated aluminium alloy cap so you can pop one of these in your bag and keep it with you for use throughout the day.
+The stainless steel roll balls fit tightly to prevent leakage.
+Leakage is further prevented by the screw on plated aluminium alloy cap.
+You can pop one of these in your bag and keep it with you for use throughout the day.

 A glass roll-on bottle is ideal to use for essential oil perfumes.